 When the time comes to look for senior housing, so many options are available, from independent care to assisted living, from affordable to luxury apartments.

-Reasons for moving to senior-friendly apartments vary and can include going through a divorce, becoming financially unable to continue making payments on a mortgage, death or relocation of relatives or friends, needing emotional support, desiring more close-to-home social activities, selling a home to free up equity or just a desire to be rid of home and garden maintenance.
+Reasons for moving to senior-friendly apartments vary and can include going through a divorce, becoming financially unable to continue making payments on a mortgage, death or relocation of relatives or friends, needing emotional support, desiring more close-to-home social activities, selling a home to free up equity or just a desire to be rid of the daily chores of home and garden maintenance.

-If you feel a bit overwhelmed by all of the options, just learning what all of your choices are can help you decide what the right senior apartment is for you or a loved one.
-Most adults 55 years old and up will want to look into two types of senior living communities: independent living and assisted living.
+If you feel a bit overwhelmed by all the options, just learning what all of your choices are can help you decide what the right senior apartment is for you or a loved one.
+Here are the main things you need to consider for moving into a senior-friendly apartment:

-These communities usually have a wide range of recreational and social activities and are designed for independent seniors who can live on their own but desire a secure, community-oriented environment.
-They offer little or no health services, such as on-site pharmacies or nursing care, but they have a variety of services on the campus, such as laundry facilities, transportation or cafeterias.
+These communities usually have a wide range of recreational and social activities and are designed for independent seniors who can live on their own but want to be part of a community.
+They offer little or no health services, such as on-site pharmacies or nursing care, but often have a variety of services on the campus, such as laundry facilities, transportation or cafeterias.
 Some of these villages have age restrictions (typically 55-plus), and some don’t.
 Some independent living complexes have constant planned events, such as socials, group outings and exercise classes, and others offer minimal activities.

-In choosing an assisted living facility, you must determine if you need assistance with medications, as the regulations on that differ from state to state.
-If you are healthy but only require assistance with routine daily activities, assisted living communities are ideal for you.
+Of special note is looking for assistance with medications.
+There are different regulations by state, so what assistance they can provide will vary greatly.
+If you are generally healthy but only require assistance with routine daily activities, assisted living communities are ideal for you.